mikesinclair66/Assn2AdvProgramming/readme.md

-Instructions for build using CMake (Console):
+Instructions for build using CMake (Console):\n
 -First off, make a build directory in the repository.
-The name build, for example, is marked off in .gitignore.
+The name build, for example, is marked off in .gitignore.\n
-	->mkdir build
+	->mkdir build\n
-	->cd build
+	->cd build\n
--Build project
+-Build project\n
-	->cmake ..
+	->cmake ..\n
-	->cmake --build .
+	->cmake --build .\n